MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/troubleshoot-omnichannel-customer-service.md

 Review and resolve the error that is due to your customizations.
 For more information, see [Update entity records work distribution flow](administrator/multiple-ws-entity-record-routing.md#update-entity-records-work-distribution-flow).

-<a name="pvaendconv"></a>
-## Power Virtual Agents bot conversations appear as active on dashboard even after customer has ended chat
+## Power Virtual Agents bot conversations appear as active on dashboard even after customer has ended chat<a name="pvaendconv"></a>

 ### Issue